 As explained above all students at SGUL automatically become members of SGSU.
 However you do have the right to request not to be a member, both at registration and at any later date.
 You will not be unfairly disadvantaged by doing so, but you will lose the ability to access the welfare, recreational and social activities provided by the Students’ Union.
 Such students will also relinquish the right to stand for or vote in the Students’ Union elections.

-Any student who wishes not to be a member of the Students’ Union, should inform the President of the Students’ Union and the University Secretary in writing at firstname.lastname@example.org and email@example.com
+Any student who wishes not to be a member of the Students’ Union, should inform the president and the secretary of the Students’ Union in writing at email@example.com and firstname.lastname@example.org

 You can request to have your details removed from our Dragon Card loyalty membership database at any time.
 To do so please email email@example.com